 Arguably the most iconic gold Coin issued from the Mexican Mint is the 50 Peso gold coin, which is known to many numismatists as the gold Centenario.
 At the moment, 50 Peso Mexican Gold Coins are available to purchase online from The New York Gold Co..

 - Arrives inside of protective plastic!

-- Contains 1.20565 Troy oz of actual gold content.
+- Contains 1.20565 Troy ounce of real gold content.

 - On the obverse of the coin is the image of Winged Victory.

-Original 50 Peso Mexican Gold Coins had relatively low mintage figures throughout its production history.
-The original 1921-1931 issues had a mintage high of 716,000 coins in 1925 and a mintage low of 180,000 in 1921.
-The 1949-1972 coins issued with the 1947 date mark had a total mintage of 3.97 million coins.
+Original 50 Peso Mexican Gold Coins Had relatively low mintage figures during its production history.
+The Original 1921-1931 issues had a mintage high in 716,000 coins in 1925 and a mintage low of 180,000 in 1921.
+The 1949-1972 coins delivered using the 1947 date Mark had a entire mintage of 3.97 million coins.